 The Choir III: Unsung Town

-Gareth Malone has proved that boys can sing, take pride in it, and perform at the Royal Albert Hall.
+Gareth Malone has proved that singing can take a group of kids who had never sung before all the way to the Choir Olympics.
+He has proved that boys can sing, take pride in it, and perform at the Royal Albert Hall.
 But can singing lift the spirits of an entire community?

 South Oxhey is a sprawling housing estate, just outside Watford.
 Now home to over 12,000 people it was built after World War Two to provide housing for working-class Londoners who'd lost their homes during the Blitz.
 When Gareth arrives, South Oxhey has no tradition of singing beyond pub karaoke, but Gareth makes it his mission to turn the area into a centre of choral excellence.
 He wants to draw in people from every section of the community, from children to OAPs, and create one vast choir that will truly represent South Oxhey and at last give the area a voice.